 Therefore, 7.2 is the number that company would compare to the national rates.

-The next step is to find the rates of your industry.
+The next step is to find the accident frequency rate by your industry.
 To do this, you need to locate your industry’s North American Industry Classification System number.
 These numbers are available at NAICS.com or by calling the U.S. Bureau of Labor Statistics.

 “A good report can encourage employees to maintain their safety best practices.”